-The motors presently installed for driving the Crusher in the units are very old and inefficient.
-As per the detailed studies undertaken in various units of the cluster and based on the discussions with the plant engineers, the motors installed for crushers application are re-winded a number of times due to failure and is a common practice for all SME owners.
-It is well known fact that the re-winded motors will have less efficiency and hence increasing power consumption.
+The motors installed for driving the Crusher in the cluster units are of very old and are inefficient.
+As per the detailed studies undertaken in various units of the cluster and based on the discussions with the supervisors and workers, the motors installed for Crushers are re winded number of times due to burning of the windings and is a common practice for all SME owners, It is well known fact that the re winded motors will have less efficiency and hence increasing power consumption.

-Power costs will certainly continue to rise and further escalate motor operating expense.
-So the question of how repair affects motor efficiency is an important one.
-Some claim a rewound motor is never as efficient as the original; others say a well-executed rewind can be better than the original design.
-These differences in perception suggest there may be several factors involved.
-Armed with the right information, understanding the factors that affect rewind performance does not need to be complicated.
-The ability of the repair shop to analyze and replace those parts, which most influence losses, such as the stator core, the windings, and the rotor, will affect the outcome of a rewind.
+Power costs will certainly rise and further increase motor operating expense. it is observed that rewound motor is never as efficient as the original; and well-executed rewind can be better than the original design.
+These differences in suggest there may be several factors involved.
+By understanding the factors that affect rewind, performance does not need to be complicated.
+The ability of the repair shop to analyze and replace those parts which most influence losses, such as the stator core, windings, and rotor losses, will affect the outcome of a rewind.